WordPress

 Pro tip

-The shortcode and block will automatically use your connected waitlist key
+The shortcode and block automatically use your connected waitlist key.
+You can add forms to as many pages as you need.

 4